|

 web site for other program offerings)

-dates other than those listed are
+• Sessions for dates other than those listed are

 available upon request